victorgan/victorgan.github.io/_posts/2014-08-14-personal-website-design.md

   similar style of perfectionism.
 - [Graham Hicks](http://grahamhicks.com/): Cool one page design.
 - [Becoming Minimalist](http://www.becomingminimalist.com/) has a nice taste on the large picture before content theme.
+- [Buster Benson's Codex Vitae](https://github.com/busterbenson/public/blob/master/Codex.md) is like something I have, but public.

 ## Tools to Write Stuff